FLYao123/Dual-agent-RL-for-EHTS-Dashboard/README.md

 This companion dashboard provides an operational view of that coordinated framework.
 It allows the vehicle-service process, multi-energy dispatch, supply-demand balance, storage behaviour, infrastructure utilisation, and performance under unseen operating conditions to be explored through synchronised interactive panels.

-The manuscript is currently under review.
 Detailed algorithm implementations, training procedures, model configurations, and further technical materials will be added after the manuscript has been accepted.
-The present release therefore focuses on the interactive visualisation of system operation and generalisation behaviour.

-The dashboard follows the station's sequential operating process: low-energy electric vehicles (EVs) and hydrogen vehicles (HVs) arrive, vehicle-service decisions determine charging and refuelling activity, and the energy-dispatch system coordinates PV generation, grid electricity, pipeline hydrogen, battery storage, and hydrogen storage to meet the resulting demand.

 ## Dashboard Overview